NIEHS/SmartScope/docs/source/latest_changes.rst

 Bug fixes
 ~~~~~~~~~

+- Fixed not being able to click on the edge of maps on smaller browser windows
+- Fixed issue with the Regular Pattern plugin not setting targets on the entire width of the K3 images
+- Fixed issues with the Regrouping BIS command not putting all the targets correctly back into the queue
 - Moved all the database writing actions back to restAPI for authentication simplicity.
 More secure until authentication can be confirmed in the websocket layer.
   - Websocket still used for receiving data from the backend
 - Mouse cursor properly changing when hovering over the sidepanel links